- College Scoreboard, U.S. Department of Education, Accessed October 2016, https://collegescorecard.ed.gov/

 - Hybrid vs. Fully Online: Some schools let you earn a degree without ever stepping foot on campus.
 Others offer hybrid programs that combine online learning with some on-campus requirements.

 - Self-Paced vs. Accelerated: Self-paced programs can be great for busy adults who have limited time in their schedule to study.
-But if you have few obligations right now, an accelerated schedule can get a degree into your hands quickly.
+But if you have few obligations, an accelerated schedule can help you to earn degree in a shorter period of time.

 - Asynchronous vs. Synchronous: Most undergraduate online schools use an asynchronous learning model.
 That means students can log in whenever they want during the day to review course material.
 Synchronous programs require everyone be online at specific times of the day to take part in classroom chats or other activities.